puzzle/ansible-training/content/en/docs/10/_index.en.md

 ```bash
 $ ansible-navigator run site.yml
 ```
-Set the remote_user to ansible.
-Otherwise, the EE would use user root.
+Set `remote_user` to `ansible` in the ansible configuration.
+Otherwise, the EE would use user root to connect to the hosts.
 ```bash
 $ grep remote_user ansible.cfg
 remote_user = ansible